 Wildlife Connectivity Technician (Seasonal)

 Join Scott LaPoint this winter to help us execute our Hudson Highlands Wildlife Connectivity Project.
-The goal of this project is to use animal (specifically, bobcats Lynx rufus and eventually fishers Pekania pennanti) movement (via GPS-tracking collars) and distribution data (via camera trapping) to quantify functional landscape connectivity across the western Hudson Highlands.
-The technician’s primary duties will include running a bobcat trap line (both cage traps and footholds), camera trapping, and possible telemetry.
+The goal of this project is to use mammal distribution information (via camera trapping), animal behavior (specifically, bobcats Lynx rufus and eventually fishers Pekania pennanti, via GPS-tracking collars), gene flow (via fecal DNA), wildlife usage rates of under-highway culverts, and road mortality to quantify the negative impacts of roads across the western Hudson Highlands.
+Our hope is to justify the need for and eventually measure the effectiveness of New York State’s first wildlife overpass.

 Responsibilities & Opportunities:

 The technician will experience a small non-profit and will execute scientific principles for conservation.
-Duties include camera trap deployments and image management.
-Live-trapping efforts will focus on bobcat and possibly fisher, via cage traps and footholds, requiring daily, morning checks often without supervision.
+Duties include camera trap deployments, lure and bait processing, image management, and identification of species within images.
+Live-trapping efforts will focus on bobcat and possibly fisher, via cage traps and possibly footholds (depending upon experience), requiring daily, morning checks often solo.
 Dr. LaPoint will lead all animal handling and processing with support from the technician.
-GPS-tracking collars will be deployed on healthy individuals, thus with some luck we can expect to learn field biotelemetry methods to re-locate and observe collared individuals.
+GPS-tracking collars will be deployed on healthy individuals, thus with some luck, the technician can expect to learn field biotelemetry methods to re-locate collared individuals.
+Culvert monitoring is principally done during spring through fall, but data-processing exists.
+Road mortality surveys are done semi-weekly, year-round.
+Applicants with experience in and enjoy working in program R are highly encouraged as there are many opportunities for exploring existing data sets.
 Other research opportunities and experiences may present themselves via other ongoing projects at Black Rock Forest.

 - enthusiasm for carnivore conservation and science and willingness to learn new ideas, strategies, and methods for conducting wildlife ecology research,